Masters Alliance Right vs. Perfect: Does the Pursuit of Perfection Put Blinders on Your Team?

-Right vs. Perfect:
+Right vs. Perfect is Magic

-by J Allen | Originally Published Oct.
+by J. Allen | Updated 2023 | Originally Published Oct.
 25, 2016

-I may be about to shock you and you might even accuse me of business heresy!
-I’ll give you the bottom line at the top of the page: Perfection doesn’t matter if you never get it done.
-Don’t let Perfect get in the way of Right.
-To us, the evidence is clear: attentive, knowledgeable, committed people get things done quickly with a high degree of excellence, doing it “right.”
-They are the “right vs. perfect” high performers!
+You might even accuse me of business heresy.
+I’ll give you the bottom line at the top of the page: perfection doesn’t matter if you never get things done.
+Don’t let perfect get in the way of right.
+To me, the evidence is clear: attentive, knowledgeable, committed people get things done quickly and with a high degree of excellence, doing it “right.”

 Freedom to Get Things Done

-those who most need them.
-It focuses on the recipient of the effort, the consumers of the output, and the delight of the end-users…not varying theoretical opinions of perfection.
+The concept of “right vs. perfect” is very freeing.
+It concentrates pressure on the things needed by those who most need them.
+It focuses on the recipients of the effort, the consumers of the output, and the delight of the end users.
 The result?
 Greater creativity and innovation, additional successful outcomes, more gratification…and considerably less frustration.
-And yes, finally “right vs. perfect” gets things done faster, better and “more perfect” for those who count most.
-It is the common-sense approach to excellence.
+And, yes, right vs. perfect gets things done faster, better, and more actionably for those who count most.
+It is the commonsense approach to excellence.

-Right vs. Perfect IS About…
+Right vs. Perfect is About…

 Right vs. Perfect is NOT About…

-• Forgetting to strive for the best
+- forgetting to strive for the best.

-• Eliminating the quest for perfection where needed [pharmacies, OR’s, aerospace, etc.]
+- eliminating the quest for perfection where needed (pharmacies, OR’s, aerospace, etc.)

-• Continuous Improvement, ISO, Quality, Malcolm Baldridge Quality Award, 6 Sigma
+- Continuous Improvement, ISO, Quality, Malcolm Baldridge Quality Award, 6 Sigma.

 Client Example

-• An 1-800 extension was also set up for call-in requests.
-The senior management group became the “barrier remover squad” with a promise to respond in 24 hours to all requests…rotating responsibilities each day.
+- A 1-800 extension was set up for employee call-in requests.
+The senior management group became the “barrier removal squad” with a promise to respond to all requests in 24 hours, rotating responsibilities each After a while, the supervisors, managers and VPs learned to listen better and remove barriers before they gained executive attention.

-• At an all-hands results celebration, Jack did indeed kiss a duck near the back-end.
-An hourly union employee addressed an auditorium of several hundred people, “I may get in a lot of trouble, but now that I am listened to and allowed to make improvements, I never want to work any other way.”
+- All gold rings were achieved.
+At an all-hands results celebration, Jack did indeed kiss a duck near the back end.
+An hourly union employee addressed the auditorium of several hundred people: “I may get in a lot of trouble, but now that I am listened to and allowed to make improvements, I never want to work any other way.”

 What You Can Do…